xoto6bl4/qa-api-restful-booker-project/01-test-analysis/restful-booker-test-analysis.md

 - Create token with valid credentials
 - Create booking with valid body
 - Get booking by valid ID
+- Get all booking IDs
+- Filter booking IDs by firstname and lastname
+- Filter booking IDs by checkin and checkout dates
+- Verify deleted booking is no longer available
 - Update booking with valid token
 - Partially update booking with valid token
 - Delete booking with valid token